 I did meet one young lady at the Atlassian show who was working in the QA field.
 She was attending the show as a vendor.
 She was fascinating to speak to and held some interesting insights on her own path to the tech business.
 She and I agreed that we were equally confused by the lack of women who choose to be ‘technical.’
 This young woman had a Master’s degree in the Biomedical field.
 She had spent a majority of her career seeking a cure for cancer.
 She explained that there were ‘lots of women’ in this field, what she estimated was close to 75%.
 Her biggest complaint about her previous career choice was the pay.
 She explained that after realizing that Biomed R&D would never provide her a decent living, she decided to make the jump to the technology sector taking a chance on a 3 month contract in testing position.
 And now after just 2 years, she is making more money than she would have after years in the Biomed field – a sad state of affairs.

 This young woman explained to me how she and her brother both had similar aptitudes for math and science.
 She wanted to ‘save the world’ by curing cancer.
-He felt an obligation to find a job that paid the builds.
+He felt an obligation to find a job that paid the bills.
 Does this insight provide some clues why so many women do not choose technical careers?
 Do women have more of a ‘Hero’ architype then our male counterparts?
 I would bet yes.
 Women become Doctors, Teachers, Social Workers, Human Resource Managers and Project Managers.
 Maybe professional women have a need to help better the lives of others.
 Men want to make money and support their families.
 I may be generalizing here, but not too much.